 Pram & Pilates - my outdoor postnatal Pilates in Leicestershire - takes place in Beacon Hill Country Park.
 We meet in the Lower Beacon Car Park or in the picnic area right next to the car park.

-In normal circumstances, all Zest4lifeUK Leicestershire pregnancy fitness classes are run as courses that you can start at any point, space permitting.
-Given the current uncertainties with covid19, they are being run on a PAYG system so that everyone has complete flexibility.
+All Zest4lifeUK Leicestershire pregnancy fitness classes are run as courses that you can start at any point, space permitting.

 Signing up is easy: